MicrosoftDocs/entra-docs/docs/architecture/recover-from-misconfigurations.md

 ### Tenant-wide configurations

-* **External identities**: Global administrators for the tenant identify and control the external identities that can be provisioned in the tenant.
+* **External identities**: Global Administrators for the tenant identify and control the external identities that can be provisioned in the tenant.
 They determine:

   * Whether to allow external identities in the tenant.
   * From which domains external identities can be added.
   * Whether users can invite users from other tenants.

-* **Named locations**: Global administrators can create named locations, which can then be used to:
+* **Named locations**: Global Administrators can create named locations, which can then be used to:

   * Block sign-ins from specific locations.
   * Trigger Conditional Access policies like multifactor authentication.

-* **Allowed authentication methods**: Global administrators set the authentication methods allowed for the tenant.
+* **Allowed authentication methods**: Global Administrators set the authentication methods allowed for the tenant.
-* **Self-service options**: Global administrators set self-service options like self-service password reset and create Office 365 groups at the tenant level.
+* **Self-service options**: Global Administrators set self-service options like self-service password reset and create Office 365 groups at the tenant level.

 The implementation of some tenant-wide configurations can be scoped, provided they aren't overridden by global administration policies.
 For example: